gladosb5/namepool/README.md

 Pull requests are welcome.
 Please open an issue first to discuss major changes.

+## Supported Versions

+Namepool does not currently maintain multiple release branches.
+Security fixes are applied to the default branch and included in the next deployment/release.

+## Reporting a Vulnerability

+Please **do not** open a public issue for **suspected** vulnerabilities.

+Instead, report vulnerabilities privately by emailing:

+- **namepool+gladosb5iscool@protonmail.com**

+Include the following details when possible:

+- A clear description of the issue and impacted component(s)
+- Reproduction steps or proof-of-concept
+- Potential impact (confidentiality, integrity, availability)
+- Any suggested mitigations

+## Disclosure Process

+1. We acknowledge receipt as quickly as possible.
+2. We validate and triage the report.
+3. We coordinate a fix and deployment.
+4. We publicly disclose details after remediation when appropriate.

+We appreciate responsible disclosure and will credit researchers with 0.5 NMC (if desired and if it's available) after a fix is available.

 ## License

 This project is licensed under the **GNU Affero General Public License v3.0** (AGPL v3.0).
 See [LICENSE](LICENSE).